Tilerphy/LearningAgent/README.md

   Take an assumption: We have a lot of legacy systems, legacy endpoints, legacy APIs, new Agents.
 Then we got a new Customer Requirement to Create an API.
 After thinking and talking about the requirement, we found that we just need to combine some of we have, then we can complete the job.

-  If we had done the upgradation from Legacy system to Agent (Phase 1 job).
-We just need to ask *planner agent* to schedule plan or calling flow, then let *scripting agent* to generate some glue codes, then let *supervior agent* to summarize necessary data and collect it.
+  If we had done the upgradation from Legacy system to Agent, and stored the them into vector database or graph database, maybe call it *Features Store*?
+(Phase 1 job).
+We just need to ask *planner agent* to pick necessary features from Features Store then schedule plan or calling flow, then let *scripting agent* to generate some glue codes, then let *supervior agent* to summarize necessary data and collect it.
 (Phase 1 job)

   If we found it is being a stable(after evaluation) Multi-Agent.
 (Phase 2 job) When this API faces the same or similar request: